GluuFederation/docs-ce-prod/3.1.1/source/integration/sswebapps/saml-sp.md

 ## Super Quick Ubuntu Shib Apache Install

 Need to protect a test Apache folder using SAML on an Ubuntu server?
 Hate to read?
 This article is for you.
-Replace both `minnow` and `minnow.gluu.info` with your desired website hostname.
+Replace both `yourKey` and `hostname` with your website fully qualify name.

 ## Configure Apache